Conversion of Non-Recyclable Waste to Energy and Fuel in the Circular Economy

 Gasification of municipal solid waste (MSW) reduces the amount of these materials going to landfill by some 80 to 90 percent.
 MSW gasifiers can be designed for multi-fuel applications so they can operate on a wide variety of solid wastes.
 The graphic below compares the greenhouse gas equivalent emissions for generation of power using natural gas fired combine cycle (NGCC), pulverized coal (PC) coal biomass co-firing, and dedicated biomass combined cycle, as compared to direct thermal conversion of biomass from municipal solid waste (MSW).

-Note that use of biomass from MSW as a fuel avoids the generation of methane and other GHG that would have been emitted into the atmosphere from anaerobic decomposition of this biomass, were it placed in a landfill.
-For more information on relative environmental impacts thermal energy production, please see the comparative emissions paper accessed under the Library menu.
+Note that use of biomass from MSW as a fuel avoids the generation of methane and other greenhouse gasses that would have been emitted into the atmosphere from anaerobic decomposition of this biomass, were it placed in a landfill.
+For more information on relative environmental impacts thermal energy production, and the sources for these data, please see the comparative emissions paper that can be accessed under the website Library menu.

 Plastics to Liquid Fuels: Worldwide, some 300 million tons of plastics are produced each year, and the rate of production is increasing.
 Plastics to liquid fuels (PTLF) conversion technology is an economically viable and environmentally responsible means of managing post use plastics.

 Plastics are polymers made from hydrocarbon feedstocks such as petroleum or natural gas.
 They are formed by chemically linking long chains of simple hydrocarbon units known as monomers.
 Polyethylene, for example, consists of repeating ethylene units linked together in chains of up to 20,000 or more monomers.
 The carbon backbone chains of these polymers can be linear, branched, or crosslinked depending on the material characteristics desired (see the Waste to Energy and Liquid Fuels white paper in the website library).